iadod/iadod.github.io/projects.md

 permalink: /projects/
 ---

-<p>As a complement to my [primary work experience](https://iadod.github.io/resume/), the following are some projects I've worked on, including side quests. </p>
+As a complement to my [primary work experience](https://iadod.github.io/resume/), the following are some projects I've worked on, including side quests.

 {% for project in site.categories.projects reversed %}
   <div style="margin-bottom: 2rem;">